Frequently Asked Questions

 • Living donation takes place when someone donates an organ or part of an organ to another person and goes on to lead a healthy life.
 For example, individuals with two healthy kidneys may be able to donate one of their kidneys to a loved one or close friend.
 Similarly, a healthy individual may donate a portion of his/her liver (lobe).
 It is interesting to note that the liver, in both the donor and recipient, will regenerate to full size within months.

-Statistics show a joint approach involving a member of the healthcare team and a TGLN coordinator with special training on speaking to families about donation is the most successful method in offering the opportunity for donation.
+speaking to families about donation is the most successful method in offering the opportunity for donation.

 The Provincial Resource Centre (PRC), staffed 24/7 by a team of Clinical Services Coordinators is responsible for intake of organ and tissue donation referrals, and facilitates donation, including recovery of organs and tissue for donation.
 The PRC supports health care professionals; obtains consent for donation; facilitates donor testing and screening; coordinates essential logistics; and by telephone, offers organs and tissues to transplant programs and tissue banks respectively.
-The PRC is also responsible for looking up potential donors' registered consent decision on the Ministry of Health database.
+The PRC is also responsible for looking up potential donors' registered consent decision on the Registered Person's database.

 Timing of Notification to Ontario Health (TGLN)